 Games are scored using the current Rally Point Scoring system.

 Points are won after each rally and the game is played up to a minimum of 21 points with a winning margin of at least 2 points.

-If the game finishes prior to the bell going off, players can continue with the current game or start a new one.
+If the game finishes prior to the alarm going off, players can continue with the current game or start a new one.

 To ensure the smooth running of games, minimise wastage and handling by many players:

 We use our computerised scheduler to match players based on grade.
 Learn more.

 Should the game be one-sided, you may swap partners after the game ends.

 You can request to be partnered with someone, but we cannot always guarantee it.